Relationships can energize you, make you happy, sad, mad, glad and everything in between. Sometimes relationships can be helpful or hurtful.

 - Family (siblings, children, parents, grandparents)

 - Romance (dating, marriage)

 Every client has unique relationship needs and goals.
 One size does not fit all.
 We work together to create a plan that’s specific to your unique situation.
 Some relationship issues that have brought client to therapy include:

 My Partner and I are having problems.
 Should we be in individual therapy or come together?

 If you are concerned about your relationship, and you would both like to work with me, We would initially work with both of you in couple’s therapy.
 After this work, if one of you would like to continue in individual therapy, We could work with only one of you.
 Due to potential trust issues, it is our preference to continue individual therapy with only one partner.
 We will gladly make necessary referrals to another therapist.

 We help adults build healthier and stronger relationships.
 We create a safe space for you to feel heard with no blame or judgment.
 Clients have expressed noticing that relationship changes frequently follow individual changes.
 Don’t wait to build your relationships.

-Jumoke Omojola LICSW is a Mental Health Therapist in Omaha, Nebraska where she assists adults create healthier, happier lives and nurturing relationships.
-She serves Bellevue, Ralston, LaVista and other surrounding Omaha and Council Bluffs areas.
+We are Mental Health Therapists in Omaha, Nebraska where we assist adults create healthier, happier lives and nurturing relationships.
+We serve Bellevue, Ralston, LaVista and other surrounding Omaha and Council Bluffs areas.